galica9999/aws-cloud-formation-tiered-network-config/README.md

 <details><summary><h4 style="display:inline">DBInstanceID</h4></summary>
 <p>
 This field is used to name the identifier when it is created.
-The identifier is used as the true name of the database when referncing it.
+The identifier is used as the true name of the database when referencing it.

 ```json
 "DBInstanceID": {